Ankith-Kumar/Modern_Art/README.md

 # Modern_Art
-Random art generator in Python, requires Pygame modules
+Random art generator in Python, requires Pygame modules.
+Run main.py, that is the "main file"